 - Establish an effective level of collaboration between the Human Resources and Benefits functions for your campus so that there is good communication about employees who have a Prepay balance and should not be terminated without notifying the Benefits Administration.

 - If an employee is terminated in error and re-hired, then determine if the benefits were terminated, too.
 If so, then you (or your centralized Benefits Office) will need to reinstate the benefits using an ADM event.
-(See: BN - Adding Events to the BAS Activity Table ; BN - Enrolling, Changing, or Canceling Coverage Using On Demand Event Maintenance )
+(See: Adding Events to the BAS Activity Table in HRS ; Enrolling, Changing, or Canceling Coverage Using On Demand Event Maintenance in HRS )

 - If the employee was appropriately terminated and has a Prepay balance, the UWSS Service Operations will be identifying these monthly and creating WiscITs to have a full reconciliation done.
 The institutions do not need to submit a WiscIT.

 2. The employee's Benefit Primary Job must be eligible for benefits.